Kota Kinabalu International Airport: Terminal 1

 Prior to the COVID-19 pandemic, KKIA experienced issues during peak periods where aircraft parking is limited.
 A temporary workaround by Malaysian Airports was the introduction of a few new aircraft remote bays situated beside the MASkargo hangar.
-The remote bay allows either 3 additional narrowbody aircraft or 1 widebody and 1 narrowbody aircraft at any given time.
+The remote bay allows either three additional narrowbody aircraft or one widebody and one narrowbody aircraft at any given time.
 Also introduced was the revision on current turboprop aircraft to narrowbody jet parking to allow more B737/A320 aircraft.
-The remote bay construction has been completed on August 2022 which mostly use by freighter airlines.
+The remote bay construction has been completed in August 2022 which mostly use by freighter airlines.

 Terminal 2

 Terminal 2 was the original terminal building of the airport when it was first built.
 It is accessed via Jalan Mat Salleh in Tanjung Aru and is located on the other side of the runway from Terminal 1.
 Terminal 2 served charter and low-cost carriers, the main airline utilizing the terminal being AirAsia.

 In 2006, Terminal 2 underwent a major renovation and extension to accommodate low-cost carriers, reopening on 1 January 2007 in conjunction with Visit Malaysia Year 2007.
 The works were completed 27 months ahead of schedule.
-It had 26 check-in counters for domestic and international flights and 9 parking bays capable for narrow-body aircraft as well as 7 luggage x-ray machines, a VIP room and 13 immigration counters.
+It had 26 check-in counters for domestic and international flights and nine parking bays capable for narrow-body aircraft as well as seven luggage x-ray machines, a VIP room and 13 immigration counters.
 The terminal had the capacity to handle 3 million passengers annually.

 However, with limited expansion space and the congestion at Terminal 2, as well as to consolidate all airlines operations in one terminal, airlines at Terminal 2 was ordered to move to Terminal 1.
 The decision was opposed by AirAsia, and the airline refused to move despite a government directive to do so, missing the deadline five times as of 1 August 2015.
 The issue was resolved when AirAsia agreed to move to Terminal 1 on 1 December 2015, and Terminal 2 was closed at midnight that day.
 The terminal will be converted for cargo, charter, VIP flights and general aviation use.

 The Terminal currently serves for cargo operators such as Raya Airways and several General Aviation companies such as Weststar and Layang-Layang.
-Recently, during a state event with many VIP's in attendance, private jets on charter were moved to Terminal 2 to avoid congestion aircraft parking bays on Terminal 1.
-This includes a Boeing BBJ2 and B747-8i.
+Recently, during a state event with many VIPs in attendance, private jets on charter were moved to Terminal 2 to avoid congestion aircraft parking bays on Terminal 1.
+This includes a Boeing BBJ2 and Boeing 747-8 (BBJ).